Diana Zuckerman, Ph.D., Thomas Eagen, Ph.D., & Sophia Phillips, M.S.

 Myths and reality

-A major misconception is that monkeypox is spread solely through sexual contact.
-Although sexual contact is a major factor in the current outbreak, monkeypox can spread in other ways, including any form of direct contact.
-And although the current outbreak has affected the LGBTQ+ community heavily, everybody is at risk for monkeypox, and it can affect anyone who is in close contact with contagious individuals.
+A major misconception is that mpox is spread solely through sexual contact.
+Although sexual contact is a major factor in the current outbreak, mpox can spread in other ways, including any form of direct contact.
+And although the current outbreak has affected the LGBTQ+ community heavily, everybody is at risk for mpox, and it can affect anyone who is in close contact with contagious individuals.

 What are the symptoms?